Sponsored content

 Great Smoky Mountains National Park, Tennessee, USA

 There are over 850 miles of hiking trails that cut through the park, taking you through shady forests, over mist-shrouded peaks, and past plunging waterfalls.
-Mornings are especially beautiful here, as the fog causes the ridgelines to haze against the sky, which gives the mountains their iconic smoky look.
-The flora and fauna here are just as impressive as the views, so don’t forget your camera!
+Mornings are especially brilliant here, as the fog causes the ridgelines to haze against the sky, which gives the mountains their iconic smoky look.
+The flora and fauna are just as impressive as the views, so don’t forget your camera!

 10. Arches National Park, Utah, USA